Workplace learning used to be different.

 Become familiar with the anatomy of a modern eLearning course:

-1) It is interactive and has social elements
+1) It Is Interactive and Has Social elements

 Scenarios with relatable and believable mentors and settings, quizzes, games, and social environments that facilitate (friendly or feisty) exchanges with peers and competitors are some oft-used interactive tools you can use to make your courses engaging.

 So here's your golden rule: Show, don't tell.

-The modern learner is not only short of time but also gets easily distracted.
-Social media, smartphone, emails, deals on the Internet, his favorite blogs, whatever is beaming on the television—there is no dearth of "attractions" vying for his attention.
+Modern workers are not only short of time but also get easily distracted.
+Social media, smartphones, emails, reading blogs, whatever is beaming on the television—there is no dearth of "attractions" vying for his attention.